benjamin-cates/XprtCalc/README.md

 ![XprtCalc example usage](docs/Example_Usage.png)

 ## Contributions

+The most helpful contribution you can make is to fill out the [user experience feedback form](https://forms.gle/EL7NJbcHFuVe9eYg8).
+This will help a lot because I can understand what parts are easy to use and what parts are not.

 This project is under the [MIT License](docs/LICENSE), and the [compiling guide](build/compiling.md) will assist you in setting up the project if you would like to edit the command line version.